syndicate-ss14/docs/docs/maintainers/bylaws/bylaws-draft.md

 ## Microcosm

-A Microcosm is a member community where decisions are made from.
+A Microcosm is a member community that participates in decisionmaking for Macrocosm.
 A Maintainer is a member of a Microcosm.
-Maintainers cannot be a part of multiple Microcosms.
+Maintainers cannot be part of multiple Microcosms.

 A Microcosm has a single vote in binding decisions.
 For example, if there is a vote presented to change the Macrocosm name, each Microcosm will have a single vote.
 Microcosms are free to choose how their votes are decided.